 Discussion

 Although computational reproducibility is a core principle of science, data sharing is uncommon in CSD, partly due to concerns regarding disclosure risk (Pfeiffer et al., 2024).
-This study demonstrates the utility of synthetic datasets to protect participant confidentiality while preserving the statistical properties and relationships of the original analysis data.
-The utility of synthetic data is further strengthened by the range of datasets included in the current study, which varied by domain (across nine ASHA domains), sample size (from 40 to >8,000 data points), statistical models (from simple correlations to multilevel model with 3-way interactions), and effect sizes (from conventionally “small” to “large”).
-These results suggest that synthetic datasets can be effectively used across a wide range of studies in the field of CSD to preserve participant confidentiality when sharing data.
+This study demonstrates the feasibility of synthetic datasets to promote transparency and reproducibility, while protecting participant confidentiality.
+Overall, synthetic data from selected studies demonstrated high general utility, preserving univariate and bivariate joint distributions.
+Specific utility, on the other hand, was maintained for studies that demonstrated non-hierarchical structures.
+Key findings and considerations for the implementation of synthetic data in CSD are outlined below.

 One key finding is that lower agreement between synthetic and original datasets was not attributed to sample size, despite the synthpop package’s recommendation of a minimum of 130 observations for generating synthetic datasets (Nowok et al., 2016).
 For example, in the original study from the cognition domain, which included over 8,000 observations, only 35% of synthetic datasets maintained the same inferential result as the original dataset.
-Instead, p-value and effect size agreement between the synthetic and original datasets was influenced by the original data’s proximity to the statistical significance or effect size thresholds.
-For example, the original cognition study reported a p-value of .013, resulting in a 35% agreement rate for synthetic datasets.
-Conversely, studies that reported an original p-value of <.001 showed a p-value agreement rate of 97-100%, with the exception of the articulation study, which had a p-value agreement of 71%.
+Instead, specific utility of synthetic and original datasets was markedly reduced among data with a hierarchical structure.
+This is an important consideration since these datasets are common in the field.
+Other approaches to more accurately synthesize hierarchical data have been proposed and will require future investigation (Gauvin et al., 2021).

 These findings highlight the importance of verifying the accuracy of synthetic datasets and providing these comparisons in supplemental manuscript materials.
-To ensure synthetic data quality, researchers should generate multiple versions of a synthetic dataset and select the one that most closely reproduces the statistical findings of the original analysis.
+To ensure synthetic data quality, researchers should determine their intended purpose of data synthesis and assess general and/or specific utility to confirm that the synthetic dataset closely reproduces the distributional or statistical findings of the original analysis.
 If the synthetic dataset fails to sufficiently maintain these relationships, it should not be shared.

 This study is not without limitations.
-We used predetermined thresholds (e.g., ‘significant’ p-values and effect size categories) to evaluate whether synthetic data maintained the relationships observed in the original study.
-When the original analyses had p-values near the threshold for significance (e.g., .01 < p < .05) or effect sizes near the boundary of a category, lower agreement was more likely.
-This likely reflects the distribution of synthetic data across both sides of these thresholds rather than actual poor agreement (Figures 3 & 4).
-Additionally, it’s important to recognize that synthetic data is inherently a proxy and cannot entirely preserve all statistical properties of the original dataset.
-Therefore, researchers should provide de-identified (or identifiable when ethical approval is obtained) data whenever possible, as well as evaluate the utility of the synthetic dataset in the context of their own study.
+It is important to recognize that synthetic data is inherently a proxy and cannot entirely preserve all statistical properties of the original dataset.
+Therefore, researchers should provide de-identified (or identifiable when ethical approval is obtained) data whenever possible, as well as evaluate the utility of the synthetic dataset in the context of their own study and data sharing goals.
 Finally, open data alone does not ensure computational reproducibility.
 Instead, both open data and accompanied code or syntax is required to reproduce analyses.
 In fact, recent research showed that a high percentage of findings from registered reports that provided open data were unable to be reproduced (Obels et al., 2020).
 Reproducible workflows in languages like R have been proposed and warrant consideration (Peikert et al., 2021).